KickItLikeShika/Udacity-nanodegree/README.md

 Project 3: "Post your work on GitHub"

 # Description
-This project is the 3rd project of Udacity's Nanodegree "Programming for Data Science".
-The project is to show that work with a local and rempote repository is familiar.
-Several branches will be created and merged.
-The code file which is content of this repo is taken from Project 2 "Explore US bike share data" from the same Udacity Nanodegree and allows to analyse bike share data from 3 different US cities in order to calculate statistics depending on city, month and day of week.
+This project is part of my Udacity's Nanodegree: Programming for Data Science.
+The goal of this project is to compute descriptive statistics to gain insights of bike share data of three U.S cities: Chicago, New York City, and Washington.
+An interactive experience in the terminal will be provided as we run this Python script.
+The program would allow users to select the city, month and day of interest for calculating descriptive statistics.
+Popular times of travel, most popular stations and average trip durations etc will be calculated and revealed.
+An option to display original data is also provided.

 # Files used
 Following files are containing necessary code: bikeshare.py